A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Conclusions and Discussion

 \section{Conclusions and Discussion}

 We studied the effect of bill cosponsorship relationships between legislators on bill-passage success in the US House of Representatives.
-We introduced a notion of influence in which legislators gain influence with each other whenever a bill that they cosponsor passes.
+To do this, we introduced a notion of influence in which legislators gain influence with each other whenever a bill that they cosponsor passes.
 This legislator influence, which we normalize by how often legislators cosponsor a bill, accumulates for each cosponsored bill that passes and decays exponentially with time.
-We then examined how much our influence notion correlates with the passage rate of subsequent bills.
+We leveraged our notion of legislator influence to quantify bill-level influence and study correlations between influence and the bill-passage rate.

-Our calculations suggest that our influence measure, which we obtain by analyzing bill cosponsorship relationships through time, is informative about the voting outcomes of bills.
+Our calculations suggest that our influence notion, which we obtain by analyzing bill cosponsorship relationships through time, is informative about the voting outcomes of bills.
 For example, based on our influence measure, cosponsorship by a single very influential representative appears to be a better indicator of bill-passage success in the US House of Representatives than cosponsorship by several moderately influential representatives.
-However, our work has important limitations.
-In particular, our notion of legislator influence is simplistic, and obviously it does not perfectly capture the social nuances of influence.
-For instance, we treat all legislators identically, but clearly there are many differences between different legislators.
-For example, they are subject to different external influences and may have rather different goals.
-Bill cosponsorship information does seem to yield a proxy of legislator influence, but it is only a proxy.
+We thus conclude that bill cosponsorship information yields a proxy of legislator influence, but it is only a proxy. {It is clearly desirable to conduct more granular investigations of legislator influence.}